mklement0/Native/README.md

 & {
   $ErrorActionPreference = 'Stop'

+  # Enable TLS v1.2, so that Invoke-WebRequest can download from GitHub.
+  [Net.ServicePointManager]::SecurityProtocol = [Net.ServicePointManager]::SecurityProtocol -bor [Net.SecurityProtocolType]::Tls12

   # Switch to the base directory of the current user's modules.
   Set-Location $(
     if ($env:OS -eq 'Windows_NT') {